livewire/livewire/docs/properties.md

 <button x-on:click="$wire.set('todo', '')">Clear</button>
 ```

 In order to update the property without sending a network request to the server, you can pass a third bool parameter.
-This will defer the network request and on a subsequent request will be synchronized on the server-side:
+This will defer the network request and on a subsequent request, the state will be synchronized on the server-side:
 ```blade
 <button x-on:click="$wire.set('todo', '', false)">Clear</button>
 ```